 How Much Money Did Lucio Urtubia Rob?

 As per reports, Lucio Urtubia started robbing banks after meeting Quico Sabaté.
-Through Sabaté, Lucio came to know about the plights of exiled families that resided in French cities like Toulouse, Perpignan, and Paris.
+Through Sabaté, Lucio learned about the plights of exiled families who resided in French cities like Toulouse, Perpignan, and Paris.
 Sabaté also reportedly introduced Lucio to the then-active CNT, a confederation of anarchist unions.
 They both reportedly robbed banks to support these families, anarchist organizations, and anarchist causes in general.
 If the Spanish film and Lucio’s interviews are to be believed, the Spanish anarchist didn’t even care about keeping a record of the money he robbed since whatever he robbed was spent for the propagation of anarchism without much calculation.

 There aren’t any records of how much money Lucio garnered from banks by exchanging counterfeit dollar bills.
 Considering that Lucio apparently wanted to destabilize the capitalist system of the United States by devaluing the value of the dollar using his counterfeit bills, he might have produced a large stock of the same.
 But there aren’t any reports that confirm whether Lucio used the same.
 The most money Lucio garnered by robbing a bank is $20 million.
 He printed eight thousand sheets of traveler’s cheques, containing twenty-five cheques on each sheet, in the name of the First National City Bank.